AHDiniz/TicTacToe/README.md

 make

-And to run, execute the file in the bin folder.
+And to run, type ./bin/TicTacToe in Linux and .\bin\TicTacToe.exe in Windows